7zx/overload/docs/README.md

 ```

 ## ❓ How To Use:
-The basic command to be able to execute Overload:
+The basic command to be able to open Overload:

 ```
-python overload.py --time XXX --threads XXX --target [URL] --method HTTP
+python overload.py
 ```

 Example: